flauwekeul/honeycomb/README.md

 ### Features

+1. Change `Views.DOM` to use CSS to position hexes (use a style tag to limit inline styling).
+1. Add `Views.SVG` that creates the SVG itself.
 2. Add possibility to create individual hexes with different size/orientation/origin/template.
 3. Expose `Hex` (and `ORIENTATIONS`) via Honeycomb API.
 4. Add helper to easily fall back to a hex's prototype.